GIG-Cymru-NHS-Wales/public-good-design-system-with-svelte-typescript/doc/convert-from-nhs-uk-nunjucks-into-sveltekit-5/index.md

 ## Convert each component

-Use a stronger LLLM such as Claude Opus 4, instead of a weaker LLMS such as Claude Sonnet.
+Use a stronger LLM such as Claude Opus 4, instead of a weaker LLM such as Claude Sonnet.

 Prompt: